alehow84/be-nc-news/README.md

 Welcome to Northcoders News API!

 This project is a backend service built with the purpose of accessing data programatically.
-It aims to mimic real-world platforms (such as Reddit or Lemmy) and will later be used to feed information to front-end architecture.
+It aims to mimic real-world social news platforms (such as Reddit or Lemmy) and will later be used to feed information to front-end architecture.

 To see the hosted application visit: https://nc-news-dcnn.onrender.com/api